AustrianOakvn/GIS81507/AIModule/README.md

 - Input 2: Hp, energy, distance between 2 characters
 - Movement logic: extract the movement input keys --> select random?(sort keys based on if that key would make the character move closer) or any rules?
 - Attack logic: extract combo (search combination?, random?)
 Simple first: if-else (if the combo exist inside the sequence and enery full and near enemy --> launch combo else chose random attack?)
 - Advanced: insert keys into the mctsai?
-(2 mcts played against )
+(2 mcts played against, modify the mctsai)
 - Let's the game run and there will be an AI that trains against another AI (random action, MCTS)
 - If both are random?